-Related: Best graphics cards
+Related: Best graphics cards 2020

 What is ray tracing?

 It isn’t only light that benefits from ray tracing; this more realistic behaviour of light also creates more authentic reflections and shadows.

-Shadows, meanwhile, should look more dynamic.
+Shadows, meanwhile, will look more dynamic.
 Think of a rising sun over a forest.
 With ray tracing, shadows are directly affected by the light source and will move accordingly with the sun’s position in the sky.
 The Shadow of the Tomb Raider tech demo also depicted how flickering firecrackers and candles will create more realistic and atmospheric lighting in dark environments.

 - Atomic Heart

-- Battlefield V
+- Battlefield 5

 - MechWarrior 5: Mercenaries